 800 councillors backed Space for Cycling, and 14 councils have majority of councillors supporting our campaign

-- Tagged with: local elections, space for cycling, councillors
+- Tagged with: councillors, space for cycling, local elections

 Last week, on local election day, the London Cycling Campaign celebrated gaining support for Space for Cycling from half of London’s local election candidates.